voxpupuli/puppet-icingaweb2/README.md

 Enable or disable module.
 Defaults to `present`

 ##### `git_repository`
-The businessprocess module is installed by cloning the git repository.
 Set a git repository URL.
 Defaults to github.

 ##### `git_revision`
-The businessprocess module is installed by cloning the git repository.
 Set either a branch or a tag name, eg. `master` or `v2.1.0`.

 #### Class: `icingaweb2::module::cube`
 Install and configure the cube module.